 - We had five days to prepare everything: clean, paint, design.
 We invited the symphony orchestra of children from favelas.
 And a local samba group.

-For the opening also the queen of carnival, the ambassador of Belgium and a survivor of Hiroshima bomb were present.
+For the opening also the queen of carnival, the ambassador of Belgium and a survivor of the Hiroshima bomb were present.

 - We celebrated the Peace Day together, in a favela.
 People couldn’t believe it.